Plant Finder

 Size (H x W)

 Grevillea patulifolia naturally occurs along the NSW coast from Heathcote to Ulladulla with some records extending inland to adjacent tablelands and south into Victoria where it is listed as rare.
-This critically endangered species grows in moist heath and along creeklines in eucalypt woodland on sandy soils or sandstone substrates, thriving in moist, well-drained sandy soils and full sun to partial shade exposure.
+Growing in moist heath and along creeklines in eucalypt woodland on sandy soils or sandstone substrates, thriving in moist, well-drained sandy soils and full sun to partial shade exposure.

 Mailing List